babeheim/advent-of-code-2021/README.md

-# 2021-12-05 - Advent of Code Day 5: Hydrothermal Venture
+# Day 5: Hydrothermal Venture

-> We have the start and stop coordinates for lines of hydrothermal vents in discrete x-y space, in the format of
+We have the start- and stop-coordinates for lines of hydrothermal vents in discrete x-y space, in the format of

 ```
 0,9 -> 5,9